Super weaner: Instances

 A study carried out on Año Nuevo Island in California between 1972 and 1977 observed the existence of some recently weaned northern elephant seal pups which either stole milk from nursing females or were "adopted by foster mothers."
 Male pups were more persistent and successful at stealing milk, and the largest weaners were universally male, including exceptionally large weaners which the study defined as "superweaners".
 These seals were "so large that their corpulence impeded their movements"; observation of two of them showed that their ability to acquire additional milk after being weaned was a major factor in their size.
 The study additionally found that the large weaner seals reach their large sizes through two distinct strategies: by stealing milk from nursing female elephant seals ("milk thieves"), or by being adopted by an additional mother elephant seal ("double mother-sucklers").

 A 2014 study published in Proceedings of the Royal Society B explored the benefits of high fat stores in female northern elephant seals, which relate to their buoyancy.
 Daniel P. Costa, one of the authors, later stated that the findings might explain a known phenomenon in which super weaners are rarely seen again after departing the rookery.
 Costa suggested that super weaners are likely so buoyant that they have difficulty figuring out how to feed.

 A 2021 study, also in Proceedings of the Royal Society B, removed super weaners from modeling analyses because it utilized "the assumption that a single mother nursed a single pup throughout the average lactation period".
 Super weaners were defined as weaners weighing more than 170 kg.
 This study found that both male and female pups can become super weaners, although they are more likely to be male (64% of 94 super weaners measured).

-In popular culture

-In "The Maternal Combustion", a 2015 episode of The Big Bang Theory, Leonard Hofstadter compares Sheldon Cooper to an elephant seal pup who steals milk because Hofstadter feels Cooper is getting all the attention from Hofstadter's mother in addition to his own.
-Cooper replies that because both mothers are seeking to give him their attention, he is not a super-weaner, but rather a double mother suckler.